George K. James: Coaching career

-Graduating during the Great Depression, James started as a high school coach in northeast and central Pennsylvania, including Canton and Jersey Shore.
+Graduating during the Great Depression, James started as a high school coach in Northeast and Central Pennsylvania, including Canton and Jersey Shore.
 From 1930 to 1934, James also played semiprofessional baseball and umpired in baseball leagues in Pennsylvania.
 James was schooled by Snavely in the single-wing system while the latter coached him at Bellefonte Academy and Bucknell.
 He rejoined Snavely in 1934 as assistant football coach at the University of North Carolina at Chapel Hill.
 He followed Snavely to Cornell in the spring of 1936.
 Snavely assigned James as chief scout and backfield coach in the mid-1930s.
 He also assisted in basketball, served as head baseball coach, and directed the University's physical education program.
 James became the Big Red's head football coach in 1947, succeeding Edward McKeever.
 His agenda upon taking over the Cornell squad was to use Snavely's single-wing formation in tandem with the T formation introduced at Cornell by McKeever, all in order to capitalize on the Ivy League player's unique attributes, which supported a lighter, faster, thinking man's games.

 The second year that Lefty James’ coached the Cornell team, the Big Red lost only to the United States Military Academy at West Point, New York.
 This was done working with injuries and nascent, but undeveloped talent.
 His freshman season as an Ivy League coach followed Cornell finishing last in the Ivies during the 1947 Season with the team inherited from Ed McKeever.
 By the close of the 1948 season, Cornell was first in the Ivies, defeated Penn for the first time since 1939, closed the season 8-1.
 The team had many injured, and was composed mostly of sophomores.

 James held the head coach post until 1960, winning unofficial Ivy League titles in 1948, 1949, and 1953, and tying with Yale for the league crown in 1954.
-In the mid-1950s he would oversee the transition of Cornell into the official Ivy League.
+In the mid-1950s, he oversaw the transition of Cornell into the official Ivy League.
 James’ philosophy of coaching included the tenet that “[a]ny boy that wants to play football at Cornell will get a chance.”
 As “dean of the Ivy League” coaches, Lefty James overcame his natural shyness to represent national collegiate football on television, such as the appearance he made on The Ed Sullivan Show on December 1, 1957.
 James appeared at the announcement of the Collier’s All American Football Team, sponsored by General Mills.
 Buddy Holly and the Crickets were the musical act for the episode.